The Copenhagen Full-time MBA

 DKK 148,500 (by January)

 Please note: Tuition fee is payable in Danish Kroner only.
-The indications in EUR and USD are based on the exchange rate per May 2019.
-Students from outside of the EU pay an additional fee of approx. DKK 15,500.
+The indications in EUR and USD are based on the exchange rate per May 2020.
+Students from outside of the EU have to pay an additional student tax of approx. 15.000 DKK.

 There is no charge for making an application to the Copenhagen MBA.